2023 U-17 Africa Cup of Nations qualification

-The 2023 Africa U-17 Cup of Nations qualification was a men's under-17 football competition which decided the participating teams of the 2023 Africa U-17 Cup of Nations.
+The 2023 U-17 Africa Cup of Nations qualification was a men's under-17 football competition which decided the participating teams of the 2023 U-17 Africa Cup of Nations.

 Players born 1 January 2006 or later were eligible to participate in the competition.
 A total of twelve teams qualified to play in the final tournament, including Algeria who qualified automatically as hosts.

 Teams

-Since the 2021 Africa U-17 Cup of Nations was cancelled, this will be the first edition in Africa U-17 Cup of Nations to have expanded to 12 teams instead of eight.
+Since the 2021 U-17 Africa Cup of Nations was cancelled, this will be the first edition in Africa U-17 Cup of Nations to have expanded to 12 teams instead of eight.
 Each of the six zones received two spots in the final tournament.